How Outdoor Lighting Affects Nocturnal Pollinators: What the Science Says and How to Specify Wildlife-Friendly Lighting | Access Fixtures

 By Access Fixtures Lighting Specialists · Environmental Stewardship · Educational Resource

 Most conversations about outdoor lighting and wildlife focus on sea turtles, migratory birds, and bats.
 Nocturnal pollinators — moths, beetles, and the insects that do the work of pollination after dark — are the overlooked dimension of this story.
 They pollinate a significant fraction of the world's plant species, and artificial light at night disrupts every stage of that process.
 This page covers what the science documents, what it means for outdoor lighting specification, and how facilities managers, park authorities, and public space designers can act on it today.
+For the full framework on wildlife friendly LED lighting — including FWC-certified fixtures and 590nm Amber specifications — see our Wildlife Friendly LED Lighting guide.

 Living Resource